mdsufz/StandEnA/README.md

 cd pw_1
 ```

-Saving unique enzyme standard names and their synonyms for this pathway which were compiled into the [01_customdb/id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) in [step 1.2](#step-12-preparing-the-list-of-synonyms-for-ncbi-edirect):
+Saving unique enzyme standard names and their synonyms for this pathway (which were already compiled into the [01_customdb/id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) in [step 1.2](#step-12-preparing-the-list-of-synonyms-for-ncbi-edirect)):
 ```bash
 grep -P "\t1\.\d\t" ../../01_customdb/id_synonyms_per_line.tsv | cut -f4,5,6 | cut -f1,3 | sort | uniq > pw_1.txt
 ```
 For this example, enzymes within pathway 1 have an enzyme ID starting with "1.".
-Hence, to retrieve these, the id_synonyms_per_line.tsv file is searched for the text "\t1\.\d\t" by this code.
-Note that the enzyme list for reference file and query file formation is derived from the file "id_synonyms_per_line.tsv" that was used to download protein sequences using Edirect API in [step 1.4](#step-14-using-a-custom-perl-script-to-download-proteins-from-ncbi-edirect-api).
+Hence, to retrieve these, the [01_customdb/id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) file is searched for the text "\t1\.\d\t" by this code.
 For example, if pathway 2 is to be retrieved, the above line should be updated to search for "\t2\.\d\t" (i.e., instead of "\t1\.\d\t" enter "\t2\.\d\t") and the output file should be named accordingly (pw_2.txt).

+Note that the enzyme list for reference file and query file formation is derived from the [01_customdb/id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) file that was used to download protein sequences using Edirect API in [step 1.4](#step-14-using-a-custom-perl-script-to-download-proteins-from-ncbi-edirect-api).

 Note that query formation in later steps from pw_1.txt will give an error if the file contains names with "/".
 These must be replaced by another character (e.g., in place of "/" put "_").
+Execute this code to replace all "/" with "_":

 ```bash
 #Replace all "/" with "_"